 E’s literary influences include Francesca Lia Block, Louse Glück, William Butler Yeats, Elizabeth Bishop, Chris Carter (of The X Files), and Emily Dickinson (whom she pretended to be named after as a child).

 Amber Beilharz grew up in the thin alleyways of Rozelle, Sydney.
 Though, she has been living in Melbourne, Australia for the best part of a more than a decade and this place is basically her blood-beat.
-She has a Diploma in Professional Editing & Writing and a Bachelor of Arts in Creative Writing and Literature at Deakin University.
+She has a Dip. in Professional Editing & Writing and a BA in Creative Writing and Literature at Deakin University.
 In 2009, two of her fiction pieces were shortlisted for the Judith Rodriguez Prize.
 In 2010, she was 1 of 5 on the Editorial Committee for Verandah Literary & Art Journal #25.
-She has been a poetry editor at Voiceworks Magazine since issue 2010 #81 ‘Birthmark’.
-Amber plays writer, poet, selective artist, is a regular giggler and still has an unreasonable fear of escalators.
-Her poetry can be found in Voiceworks Magazine #77, #80, #82 and nonfiction in #86.
-You can also find her within dotdotdash magazine #5 ‘Feast’ and Verandah Literary & Art Journal #24.
-Her poetry has also appeared in Hands Like Mirrors, a NZ/Aust. collective and prose in Hunger Mountain.
+She was a poetry editor at Voiceworks Magazine between 2010 and 2013.
+Amber plays writer, poet, selective artist and regular giggler.
+Her poetry, fiction and nonfiction can be found in numerous issues of Voiceworks Magazine.
+You can also find her poetry within dotdotdash magazine and Verandah Literary & Art Journal #24.
+Her poetry has also appeared in Hands Like Mirrors, a NZ/Aust. collective and fiction in Hunger Mountain.
 Audio exists over at Soundzine, as well as part of radio segment Spoken Word.